 You may look at this title and wonder what on earth is Diastasis Recti?!
 After having my third C-section I, too, had no idea what it is was either.
 But there was one thing that was for sure: I felt that my mid-section had become physically weaker.
-I remember having moments where I would be playing with my boys on the ground.
-One day, in the midst of playing one of my boys proceeded to put their weight on my belly and it felt very weak.
+One day, in the midst of playing, one of my boys proceeded to put their weight on my belly and it felt very weak.
 My stomach muscles weren’t activating at all.

-I also began to noticed a pouch forming in my mid-section, that is famously known as the, “Mummy Tummy.”
-I also had unexplained back pain, the source of which I could not pin point.
+I also began to notice a pouch forming in my mid-section, that is famously known as the “Mummy Tummy.”
+I also had unexplained back pain, the source of which I could not pinpoint.
 I know most do not even think twice about it, but with this being my third C-section, my mid-section seemed increasingly larger.
-So I began to do my research about, “Mummy Tummy,”
+So I began to do my research about my “Mummy Tummy”.

-So my first notion was to call my primary care physician to see if I could be a candidate for physical therapy.
-After my consult with my doctor, she thought thought I should talk with a physical therapist about my symptoms.
-I reached out to a Physical Therapy service.
-With my initial consult, we discussed my pain in my lower back, and weakness in my mid-section.
-My Physical Therapist, Rick, was able to show me where the separation of my abdomen was actually taking place.
-My separation was pretty large.
-But with therapy exercises put in place we could begin activating my muscles to remember to come back together.
+My first notion was to call my primary care physician to see if I could be a candidate for physical therapy.
+After my consult with my doctor, she thought I should talk with a physical therapist about my symptoms.
+With my initial consult, we discussed my pain in my lower back and weakness in my mid-section.
+My Physical Therapist was able to show me where the separation of my abdomen was actually taking place.
+My separation was pretty large, but with therapy exercises put in place, we could begin activating my muscles to remember to come back together.
 It took six weeks of repetitive exercises to finally see the strength back in my stomach muscles.
-Everyday throughout my day I would remind myself to activate my core!
+Every day throughout my day I would remind myself to activate my core!

-I’m so glad I decided to research this topic because by going to physical therapy I was educated about the proper exercises for Diastasis Recti.
-There are a lot of core exercises that could be even more damaging to your recovery process.
-So it is important to research and to do the proper exercises.
+I’m so glad I decided to research this topic because by going to physical therapy, I was educated about the proper exercises for Diastasis Recti.
+In fact, there are core exercises that can even more damaging to your recovery process.
+So, it is important to research and get proper information.

 My Physical Therapy was successful in introducing me to continuing my healing with the proper exercises.
 Begin your journey of healing!
 Talk to me in the comments about your dealings with Diastasis Recti.